sachinchoolur/lightGallery/site-astro/src/content/docs/custom-icons.md

 />
 ```

-Angular — an `lgIcon` template declares the names it covers and
+Angular, an `lgIcon` template declares the names it covers and
 renders an SVG per name:

 ```html